baldogiRichard/apex-charts/README.md

 <p>When working with array type charts you can specify a comma separated list of columns for the Y axis which will generate an array of values</p>

 <img width="143" alt="image" src="https://user-images.githubusercontent.com/100072414/202905387-8308cd9d-69a7-4ab0-b905-a13d96a6c5b2.png">

+<b>Combo chart attributes</b>
+<p>When you specify a combo chart in the "Type" attribute a type and name column must be specified for the plug-in to generate multiple charts in the display area.</p>

 <b>Customizing the interactive charts region</b>